 Experiential therapy engages all of the senses

 Gardening is a form of experiential therapy, in which patients participate in hands-on activities – such as art, equine or movement therapy – as a way to explore their past behavior and experiences, work through their anxieties, fears and emotions, and discover new ways to solve problems and relate to the world around them.
-Because experiential therapy engages all of the senses, including sight, smell, touch, as well as physical activity, the lessons are especially memorable, Dr. Vinson explains.
+Because experiential therapy engages all of the senses, including sight, smell, touch, as well as physical activity, the lessons are especially memorable.

 Digging, tilling, and weeding is good exercise.
 Gardening also requires delayed gratification, helping clients discover the rewards of working hard toward a goal.

-And the harvest itself promotes healthy living, he adds.
+And the harvest itself promotes healthy living.
 Research shows that living a balanced lifestyle after treatment for addiction and co-occurring disorders can help in avoiding relapse.
 A balanced lifestyle includes participating in exercise, eating well and having activities or hobbies that can help provide a distraction from any urges to use again.

 Tending to the garden is an opportunity to work as a team and for patients to contribute to the well-being of everyone at Bluff, instilling a sense of meaning and accomplishment to the work.